-13. Set the admin, database, and root user passwords, and click Next.
+13. Set the admin and root user passwords, enter one or more NTP server host names or IP addresses, and click Next.

 Setting Action Initial admin user password Set the password for the admin user account, which you use for access to the Site Recovery Manager Appliance Management Interface and for an SSH access to the appliance OS.
-Initial database password Set the password for the srmdb database account, which you use to connect to the embedded vPostgres database.
 Initial root password Set the password for the root account, which you use to log in to the OS of the virtual appliance.
 NTP Servers Enter one or more NTP server host names or IP addresses.

-The admin, database, and root user passwords must be at least eight characters long and must contain characters from four character classes: lowercase letters, uppercase letters, numbers, and special characters.
+The admin and root user passwords must be at least eight characters long and must contain characters from four character classes: lowercase letters, uppercase letters, numbers, and special characters.
+The user name cannot be part of the password.